Anshikaaggarwal/Thrive-agro/README.md

 - **Buyer Contacts:** We connect farmers with mill owners who can directly purchase from them, eliminating the need for middlemen.
 This reduces transportation costs and the commission taken by intermediaries.
 - **Reporting Section:** Farmers can report infrastructure problems such as poor roads, bad irrigation facilities, dam construction, etc., to the government.
 This open platform allows their issues to be addressed and resolved.

-This project was created for the BYTEVERSE HACKATHON organized by NITP.

 ## 🚀 Tech Stacks Used